 Panama-based NordVPN has been in the VPN game for over 10 years, and it shows in how well it manages to combine so many powerful features into an intuitive and easy-to-use package.
 NordVPN doesn’t just let users choose a location when connecting to a VPN, it allows them to select a VPN based on how they use it, be it streaming TV, ultra-secure privacy, anti-DDoS, or anonymity.

-NordVPN subscriptions start out at $8 per month if you pay one month at a time.
-Paying for 6 months at a time will lower the price to $7 a month, and a year-long subscription comes in at a very competitive $5.75 per month.
-During special discount periods, prices drop to as low as $4 per month, which is as rock-bottom as it gets for a quality VPN.
+NordVPN subscriptions start out at $11.95 per month if you pay one month at a time.
+Paying for a whole year at once will cut the price in half to $6.99 a month, and a 2-year-long subscription comes in at a very competitive $3.29 per month (we’ve been informed this deal will be removed from August 1st, 2018).
+Finally, our reader-exclusive deal with NordVPN drops the price of a 3-year plan to a mere $2.75 per month (77% saving), which is as rock-bottom as it gets for a quality VPN.
 Customers can pay with a credit card, PayPal, Bitcoin, and some third-party payment gateways.
-Update, January 12, 2017: NordVPN has extended its very popular year end deal which discounts the 2 year plan by a whopping 72% bringing the cost down to $3.29 per month.

 NordVPN is one of the most gracious providers we’ve seen when it comes to connecting more than one device at a time, with up to six simultaneous connections allowed.
 The only caveat is that each must either use different servers or be on different VPN protocols.

-OpenVPN over UDP is the default protocol, but OpenVPN over TCP is also available in the app.
-L2TP/IPSec, PPTP, and SSTP are not supported in the app but they can be set up manually.
+The default VPN protocol varies depending on which version of the app you use.
+The iOS and Mac versions from the Apple App Store, for example, use IKEv2/IPSec.
+The versions downloaded directly from the NordVPN website, however, use OpenVPN over UDP as the default protocol, but OpenVPN over TCP is also available in the app.
+L2TP/IPSec, PPTP, and SSTP are not supported in the apps but they can be set up manually.

 Users can either choose a server by country or by the type of server.
-Standard VPN connections make up most of the more than 500 locations, 2,000 IP addresses, and 50 countries.
-Users can also choose servers optimized for anti-DDoS, video streaming, double VPN, Tor over VPN, and dedicated IP.
-Anti-DDoS connections are ideal if you want a connection that rarely, if ever, drops.
-Video streaming servers are best for, you guessed it, streaming video.
+Standard VPN connections make up most of the more than 4,000 servers in over 60 countries.
+Users can also choose from specialized servers like double VPN, Tor over VPN, and dedicated IP.
 Double VPN means a standard VPN is routed through a second VPN, doubling the encryption.
 Tor over VPN routes your traffic first through a VPN and then through the Tor network, adding anonymity to privacy.
 Dedicated IPs are ideal for IP-sensitive applications and websites, which require you log in from the same IP address every time (e.g. mobile banking).

 DNS leak protection and an internet kill switch are both included in the app.
 DNS leak protection prevents DNS requests from going to your ISP instead of NordVPN’s own DNS servers, improving privacy.
 A kill switch halts internet traffic in the event that the server connection drops, so nothing gets leaked onto your ISP’s network unencrypted.